Prompts for the Promptless – Ep. 3 – Schadenfreude

 ( opposite word- mudita, “sympathetic joy” or “happiness in another’s good fortune,” is cited as an example of the opposite of schadenfreude.)

-Whenever I watch DISCOVERY CHANNEL or National Geography Channel and come across films on lion, tiger or other carnivorous animal hunting deer, antelopes or other lovely animals.
-Then enjoying while watching these films seems to me as if I’m a Schadenfreude.
+Whenever I watch DISCOVERY CHANNEL or National Geography Channel and come across films on lions, tigers, or other carnivorous animal hunting deer, antelopes, or other lovely animals.
+Then enjoying watching these films seems to me as if I’m a Schadenfreude.
 Or, when we pluck flowers to decorate our homes aren’t we getting pleasure from their pain.

-There are people who get pleasure from, pigeon fight, cockfight, bullfight and to me getting pleasure from boxing and wrestling is also indulging in Schadenfreude act. there are several examples of this.
-Some people get pleasure in being cruel to others, by terrorizing others, by killing, rape or other heinous crimes.
+Some people get pleasure from, pigeon fights, cockfights, and bullfights, and to me getting pleasure from boxing and wrestling is also indulging in the Schadenfreude act. there are several examples of this.
+Some people get pleasure in being cruel to others, terrorizing others, killing, raping, or other heinous crimes.

-In communal riots, I have watched people killing, beating and burning alive people of other community and enjoying.
-It was so devilish act.
+In communal riots, I have watched people killing, beating, and burning alive people of other communities and enjoying.
+It was so a devilish act.

-In every country, we can find some example of Schadenfreude act.
+In every country, we can find some examples of the Schadenfreude Act.